8 study tips for online students

 Read on to discover OC’s 8 online study strategies for students.
 These tips have been curated from research literature on education, cognitive psychology, and motivation.
 Feel free to share your own personal techniques in the comments section so you can help out your fellow online course participants around the world.

-1. Apply Mindfulness Techniques
+1. Apply mindfulness techniques

 Mindfulness is one practice that can help us become better at tasks that require a great deal of focus.
 You don’t have to meditate to reap the benefits of mindfulness.
 You just need a willingness to step back and examine your own thoughts.

 In his book Waking Up, Sam Harris writes, “Being mindful is not a matter of thinking more clearly about experience; it is the act of experiencing more clearly, including the arising of thoughts themselves.
 Mindfulness is a vivid awareness of whatever is appearing in one’s mind or body- thoughts, sensations, moods-without grasping at the pleasant or recoiling from the unpleasant.”

-You’ll want to figure out ahead of time when you can devote your undivided attention to your studies and stick to that plan throughout the course.
-Whether it’s a few hours a week or an hour every night, define when you can show up, be present, and dive in.
-We’ve written about this topic before, so check out this post for more tips.
+You’ll want to figure out ahead of time how and when you can devote your undivided attention to your studies and stick to that plan throughout the course.
+Whether it’s a few hours a week or an hour every night, work out exactly where you have time in your schedule to dedicate to your studies.

 The more time you spend figuring out your preferred method beforehand, the better prepared you’ll be for the course and the higher your chances for success.

-5. Devote a Space to Learning
+5. Devote a space to learning

-On the other hand, if you study in the same room where you sleep or watch TV, you’ll find your mind wandering off task.
+On the other hand, if you study in the same room where you sleep or watch TV, you could find your mind wandering off task.

-8. Keep the Future in Mind
+8. Keep the future in mind